-Visitors today will appreciate modern in-room comforts like flat-screen TVs and refrigerators and pillow chocolates at turndown.
+Visitors today will appreciate old-fashioned Southern hospitality combined with modern in-room comforts like flat-screen TVs and refrigerators and pillow chocolates at turndown.
 Take your complimentary breakfast to the pretty courtyard, and head back to the hotel after exploring Charleston for afternoon tea in the ballroom.
 The hotel also has a long-standing tradition of evening port, sherry, and brandy.Continue to 5 of 8 below.

 05 of 08

 Framed by lush elm trees and 19th-century whaling captains homes, Kelley House has been hosting visitors to Edgartown on the island of Martha's Vineyard, Massachusetts since 1742.
-The inn was renamed several times (it was called the Marcy Tavern and the Vineyard House) until it was closed in 1878, only to reopen by Mrs. Elizabeth A. Kelley, with her husband, William Kelley, in 1891 as the Seaview House and then the Kelley House.
+The inn was renamed several times (it was called the Marcy Tavern and the Vineyard House) until it was closed in 1878, only to reopen by Mrs. Elizabeth A. Kelley, with her husband William Kelley, in 1891 as the Seaview House and then the Kelley House.
 Judges, statesmen, generals and other famous folks of the era flocked to the hotel for its charming atmosphere and to hear the stories of Bill Kelley.
-Even after Mr. Kelley's death in 1907, Kelley House remained a popular destination on Martha's Vineyard and has since remained in the family.
+Even after Mr. Kelley's death in 1907 and Mrs. Kelley's death in 1935, Kelley House remained a popular destination on Martha's Vineyard and has since remained in the family.

-There are four separate buildings for guests to pick from and all suites come with complimentary nighttime warm cookies and milk (served in the main lobby at the Garden House).
+There are four separate buildings from which guests can choose, and all suites come with complimentary nighttime warm cookies and milk (served in the main lobby at the Garden House).
 The hotel features an outdoor pool and bar during summer months and also has bicycles for rent, perfect for exploring the beaches and country lanes.

 06 of 08